 3. Diversify an investment portfolio.

 With your emergency fund in place, it’s a good idea to start investing.
-There are many potential areas of investment, including stocks, bonds, futures, and mutual funds, all of which offering varying returns and varying levels of risk.
+There are many potential areas of investment, including stocks, bonds, futures, even gold ira and mutual funds, all of which offering varying returns and varying levels of risk.
 As RJO Futures explains, no single type of investment is likely to secure steady, long-term gains.
 Instead, you’ll need to diversify your portfolio by investing in lots of different areas.

 4. Set up an IRA.